KaineKirby/KirbysKitchen/README.md

 find a restaurant that offers their favorite foods can utilize a map section of the application which uses any location that they would like to use andlocates all nearby restaurants.
 Lastly, there is a section of the application where users can share their attempts to complete a recipe by taking a photo of their creations.
-I think that this application is useful for anyone who cooks or enjoys eating.
+This application is useful for anyone who cooks or enjoys eating.